|

 By far, the most common church-owned vehicle type has to be the church bus.
 A handful of states have issued distinct license plates specifically for church-owned buses for many decades.

 States tend to imitate their neighbors when it comes to license plates, and so Indiana followed suit by introducing their own church bus plates in 1951.
 They also continue to issue them today.
-The embossed, painted rectangles in opposing corners of the 1982 plate were a unique feature once used to easily identify plates from Indiana, even at distances too great to read the state name or abbreviation.
+The embossed, painted rectangles in opposing corners on the 1973 through 1983 plates were a unique feature once used to easily identify plates from Indiana, even at distances too great to read the state name or abbreviation.

-There isn't a lot of information available about Alaska Sunday School bus plates.
-They're reported to have been issued as early as 1962; possibly they were also issued earler than that.
-Sunday School bus plates may be identified by an "SS" serial prefix, or possibly an "S" prefix, depending on the year.
+There isn't a lot of information available about Alaska Sunday school bus plates.
+They're reported to have been issued as early as 1962, but I haven't been able to confirm that; the earliest I've encountered were dated 1966.
+Sunday school bus plates may be identified by an "SS" serial prefix, or possibly an "S" prefix, depending on the year.
 These plates never had any legend that identified the plate type.

 Beginning in 1976, Alaska has issued "exempt" plates to vehicles owned by churches as well as other nonprofit organizations.
-These seem to have replaced Sunday School bus plates, as well as possibly some additional plate types.
+These seem to have replaced Sunday school bus plates, as well as possibly some additional plate types.
+They're addressed in the charitable vehicle plates section, below.

 A few states have distinct license plates for vehicles owned by charitable organizations, including churches.
 Probably the vast majority of these plates are actually issued for church buses, hence my interest in them.
 However, these various plate types – charitable vehicle, no fee, tax exempt, etc. – tend to be rather obscure and are poorly documented by plate historians and spotters of current plates alike.
 A good number of states issue some sort of "exempt" plate, but frequently these are issued for government-owned vehicles, rather than for vehicles owned by charitable organizations.